-By lowering ad expenses for meals and drinks you're unable to distribute, an opportunity arises to highlight other items instead.
-By shifting focus to available products, you'll increase sales overall, and ultimately balance out your revenue.
-The easiest and quickest way to do so is by utilizing social media platforms to put contests and giveaways into place and create buzz around the food and beverages you can provide.
+By lowering ad expenses for less available or unpredictable products, an opportunity arises to highlight other items instead.
+By shifting focus to readily available products, you'll increase sales overall and ultimately balance out your revenue.
+An inexpensive way to promote them is by using social media platforms to put contests and giveaways into place and create buzz around the products you can provide.

-#3 Stop-Gap Solutions Are Important: Focus on Customer Care
+#3 Stop-Gap Solution: Focus on Customer Care